 If you own a fashion retail business, setting up your store as a native mobile app can seriously boost your sales figures.
-Below are a few examples of successful fashion apps that no self respecting shopaholic could go without.
+Below are a few examples of successful fashion apps that no self-respecting shopaholic could go without.

 Like To Know It

-Until the day that our hugely favorite app (Instagram) is completely shop-able, Like To Know It is helping shoppers do what they love – track down their favorite chic outfits on Instagram to buy.
+Until the day that our hugely favorite app (Instagram) is completely shop-able Like To Know It is helping shoppers do what they love – track down their favorite chic outfits on Instagram to buy.
 What an intelligent business idea!

 Once you sign in with the Like To Know It app and log on to Instagram, you will automatically get a link emailed to your inbox for all the hot items you’d like to purchase that come with a link.
 This app provides an easy way to create a shopping list of items from your favorite bloggers’ feed.

 Spring is that one app that took the online shopping experience by storm!
 The founders came up with a game-changing way to shop on your phone.
-The app partners with over 800+ fashion brands to let users shop the latest clothes and accessories.
+The app partners with over 800+ fashion brands to let users shop for the latest clothes and accessories.

 This shopping app also offers some exclusive collaborations including a Beyonce-themed shop.
-The app also saves your credit card details, size and shipping information so you can complete your shopping without the hassle of filling forms again and again.
+The app also saves your credit card details, size, and shipping information so you can complete your shopping without the hassle of filling forms again and again.

 Pose is an app that has made a name for itself in a short period of time.
 A hangout app for fashionistas – it helps people see what others are wearing on any given day, based on the weather, their location and a number of other factors.